 The Guide is designed as a baseline, a ‘floor’ so to speak, for IT organizations.
 It’s not intended to set the bar.
 It’s intended, instead, to establish a documented floor, a minimum set of information systems security management practices.

 The floor is designed to be so basic that an IT organization should feel embarrassed if it isn’t doing these things and an executive should refuse to countenance an IT organization whose security practices don’t even meet these basic information systems security management practices.

-The Code is not intended as a replacement or alternative to regulatory and contractual frameworks such as, for example,
+The Guide is not intended as a replacement or alternative to regulatory and contractual frameworks such as, for example,

 - HIPAA HITECH